 As said before, AWeber has the best deliverability rate in the field.

-Both Platforms, you can use the email design features and analytics tracking to set them up and track their performance.
-Segmentation of customers is also easy to do, and you can segment them based on their purchase with the use of behavioral targeting for more personalized experiences that your customers will appreciate.
+You can use the email design features and analytics tracking for both platforms to set them up and track their performance.
+Segmentation of customers is also easy to do.
+You can segment them based on their purchase using behavioral targeting for more personalized experiences that your customers will appreciate.

 Where MailChimp takes the cake is with the platform’s integration with other web services.
 For example, with MailChimp, you can use Salesforce to store your customer data but still send the emails using MailChimp, which allows your CRM to get feedback on Customers’ activities directly.